 Purani Haveli was the residential palace of the Nizams of Hyderabad.
 It now houses many things including the Nizam’s Museum.

-Read More – Purani Haveli Walk in Old Hyderabad.
+Read More – Purani Haveli Walk in Old City

-It is another quirky museum in Hyderabad that introduces you to the most miser but the richest person on earth – The Nizam of Hyderabad.
+It is another quirky museum in the city that introduces you to the most miser but the richest person on earth – The Nizam of Hyderabad.
 The clothes displayed here are fairly simple – mostly white Lucknavi kurtas.

-You can also see miniature paintings with Nizam family genealogy painted in a very creative way.
+You can also see miniature paintings of the Nizam family genealogy painted in a very creative way.

 Telangana State Museum

-Public Gardens is home to a few museums in Hyderabad.
+The Public Gardens area of the city is home to a few museums in Hyderabad.
 The biggest and the most important is the Telangana State Museum.
-I visited it when it was still the AP state museum.
-It has lovely Buddhist sculptures from Amravati and you can see the relics of Buddha in a casket.
+I visited it when it was still the AP State Museum.
+It has lovely Buddhist sculptures from Amravati.
+You can see the relics of Buddha in a casket.
 There are lovely Jain images in the Jain gallery.
-Kakatiya architecture in form of door jambs is worth admiring.
+Kakatiya architecture in the form of door jambs is worth admiring.

-Health museum in Hyderabad is also located in public gardens.
-It is a small but a unique museum that aims to emphasize the health and hygiene.
-The single room will actually take you back in time.
-But nonetheless, it is one of the museums in Hyderabad.
+The Health Museum is also located in public gardens.
+It is a small but unique museum that aims to emphasize health and hygiene.
+This single room will actually take you back in time.
+But nonetheless, it is one of the museums in the city.

-This is a typical ASI museum in an interesting circular architecture, that reminds me of Student Centre at Panjab University in Chandigarh.
+This is a typical ASI museum in interesting circular architecture.
+That reminds me of the Student Centre at Panjab University in Chandigarh.
 You must see the exquisite Kakatiyan door jamb here.
-And also the pre-historic remains of Hyderabad region especially the ones that tell about age-old burial practices.
+And also the pre-historic remains of this region.
+Especially the ones that tell about age-old burial practices.

 Birla Science Museum and Planetarium

 A pillared walkway on Naubhat Pahad next to the pristine white Birla Mandir leads you to a huge glass and steel building.
-That is Hyderabad’s Birla Science and Planetarium.
-It is a lovely museum that explains basic principles of science with models and experiments.
+That is the Birla Science and Planetarium in the city.
+It has a lovely museum that explains the basic principles of science with models and experiments.
 It will bring out the kid in you, it will take you back to your school science books.

 At another level, there are remains of Dinosaurs and the model of underwater excavations in Dwarka.

-Read More – Birla Science Museum & Planetarium, Hyderabad.
+Read More – Birla Science Museum & Planetarium

 Institute of Culture Art Gallery

-This art gallery exists in the premises of Birla Science Museum on Naubat Pahad.
+This art gallery exists on the premises of the Birla Science Museum on Naubat Pahad.
 When I visited there was a lovely display of Vishwaroopa of Krishna.
-The lower story had contemporary paintings by painters like Gurcharan Das and themes ranging back to epic stories.
+The lower story had contemporary paintings by painters like Gurcharan Das.
+And themes ranging back to epic stories.

 Nirmala Birla Museum

 Another museum in the Birla Science Museum complex.
-This one has the best collection of porcelain, dolls, ivory items, Bidri work and Tanjore paintings.
-This is one of the best-kept secrets of Hyderabad.
+This one has the best collection of porcelain, dolls, ivory items, Bidri work, and Tanjore paintings.
+This is one of the best-kept secrets of the city.
 If you love museums, this is where you should spend a lot of time.
 I still remember an inverted Nataraja that I saw there many years ago.

-The lovely colonial-era palace complex of Nizams of Hyderabad located at the other end of the Laad Bazar in the old city of Hyderabad is a charming museum in itself.
-At the Durbar Hall, you can see large Belgian Chandeliers.
+The lovely colonial-era palace complex of Nizams of Hyderabad is located at the other end of the Laad Bazar in the old city of Hyderabad.
+It is a charming museum in itself.
+At Durbar Hall, you can see large Belgian Chandeliers.
 Elsewhere you can see old radio sets and interesting old clocks.
 There is a vintage car collection for those who love these old but working beauties.

 Andhra Pradesh and Telangana are home to many tribal communities like Chechu, Lambadas, Porja, Yerukala.
-Some of these tribes lived on the hill that is now the posh Banjara Hills area of Hyderabad.
-It is befitting that the tribal museum in Hyderabad is located on this very hill.
+Some of these tribes lived on the hill that is now the posh Banjara Hills area of the city.
+It is befitting that the tribal museum in the city is located on this very hill.
 The museum has dioramas depicting the lifestyles of various tribes.
 You can actually do a comparative study of the tribes here.

 My favorite part here is the life-size dance scenes.